 What makes a feminist in 2020?

-We asked feminists all over the world to share their views on what we think are some of the crucial questions that we should be debating right now.
+In this series, we invited feminists all over the world to share their views on what we think are some of the crucial questions that we should be debating right now.
 The feminist movement is broad, diverse and sometimes divided.
 Is that a good or a bad thing?
 Please, share your opinion with us and your fellow feminists.

 CAN YOU BE A FEMINIST AND WANT TO CRIMINALISE SEX WORK?